veltzer/demos-bd-spark/exercises/scala/14_create_data_already_partitioned/exercise.md

 # Create data already partitioned

-Take the `data-generate.scala` scipt and create the data already partitioned by date.
+Modify the `data-generate.scala` script to create the data already partitioned by date.

 Then ask how many partitions you got.